ROLES AND TASKS OF THE KINGDOM OF GOD

 Given the horrible conditions in the earth as I write, I encourage each of us to be “salt.”
 Let us be counted upon, whatever stress we may be under, to be offering obedience and praise to our loving God.
 I think this will please Him and enable Him to work patiently with mankind until He has brought forth a treasure, a Firstfruits from among us, and ultimately a new world of righteousness in which the rulers and citizens have been completely reconciled to God.

-To be an overcomer of the Accuser.
-The twelfth chapter of the Book of Revelation tells us of an unprecedented event: Satan and his angels are cast out of Heaven and into the earth by Michael and his army.
+Revelation chapter 12 tells us of an unprecedented event: Satan and his angels are cast out of Heaven and into the earth by Michael and his army.

 And there was war in heaven.
 Michael and his angels fought against the dragon, and the dragon and his angels fought back.
 But he was not strong enough, and they lost their place in heaven.
 The great dragon was hurled down—that ancient serpent called the devil, or Satan, who leads the whole world astray.
 He was hurled to the earth, and his angels with him.
 (Revelation 12:7-9)